Belene: History

+in the Roman province of Moesia.
+In the time of the first Roman Emperor Augustus the fortress was the most north-eastern point of Moesia on the frontier with the Thracian kingdom.
+From the beginning of the 2nd to end of 3rd century a cavalry regiment was stationed there and which probably rebuilt the fort.
+The site has been partially excavated and more than 60 m of the walls with the western gate.

+The available data determine its origin in 1086, when part of the Paulician population after the suppression of the Thracian uprising left the surroundings of Plovdiv and settled near the destroyed and depopulated ancient Roman fortress Dimum (Dum).

 In the Middle Ages the settlement was called Dunavgrad (Tunaburgos).
 Traces of a Slavic settlement and an earth fortification have been found in the vicinity of Belene.
 There is no summary information about the settlement for the period from the 5th to the 15th century.

 The village is mentioned in Ottoman registers from 1479/80, at that time it was a Paulician village with 49 households.
 Later, the Paulicians from the village converted to Catholicism.
 About 18 names of the settlement are known from the history and legends.
 The most popular are: Dimum, Pavlikjansko Belene, Beljansko, Beleni.
 The Paulicians who settled in it profess one of the varieties of the Bogomilism.
-On the one hand, they oppose Christianity, and on the other, they do not want to accept Islam.
+On the one hand, they opposed Christianity, and on the other, they did not want to accept Islam.
 In order to save and mitigate the Turkish atrocities from 1605 to 1620, the Paulicians were converted to the Catholic faith by the Bosnian Catholic missionary Bishop Petar Solinat.
 Despite its admission into the bosom of the Roman Catholic Church, the population retains its language and nationality.
 The adoption of the Catholic faith has a beneficial effect on the development of Belene.

 According to Lyubomir Miletich after the pogrom of the Chiprovtsi uprising in 1688, about 2,000 people from Belene moved to Wallachia to escape the Turkish atrocities.
-After a while, some of them return, but some have already mastered the Romanian language and customs.
+After a while, some of them returned, but some had already adopted the Romanian language and customs.
 After the Russo-Turkish War of Liberation from 1877-1878, the Turks emigrated and Bulgarians from the Gabrovo, Elena, Tryavna and Tarnovo regions settled, leaving Belene with a purely Bulgarian population.

-On 7th of September 1964 Belene was proclaimed a city.
+On 7 September 1964 Belene was proclaimed a city.
 Here was located the biggest labour camp in Bulgaria (Belene labour camp) after the BCP gained power in 1944.
-It was created on the island of Persin (also known as island Belene) on the Danube during the spring of 1949 with the intentions to put all the prisoners in the country.
+It was constructed on the island of Persin (also known as Belene Island) in the Danube in Spring of 1949.